-The university must provide a top-quality IT-enabled living and learning environment, complete with ubiquitous wireless and support for the use of IT where we live, study, and gather on campus.
+The university must provide a top-quality IT-enabled living and learning environment, complete with ubiguitous wireless and support for the use of IT where we live, study, and gather on campus.
 The Division of IT and the Division of Student Affairs should be charged with working to establish a seamless, safe, and secure IT environment across all parts of campus and with ensuring that when students arrive at UMD, their IT experience equals or exceeds that of their prior educational environments.
 In short, there should be a "Wow!" factor associated with coming to UMD in terms of the pervasiveness and impact of the IT experience.

-Many students live on campus and have their IT needs provided by the institution (Division of IT or Division of Student Affairs).
-Students expect to have consistent, ubiquitous service across campus, seamlessly provided between their living and learning environments.
-Expectations that students have are increasingly for very robust IT-enabled environments featuring rich network connectivity (wireless, wired, and cellular-networked) and services (voice, data, and digital media).
-UMD must strive to ensure that students coming to the university find at least an experience equal to very robust environments they have in their homes or in their previous scholastic environments (high schools, community colleges, other institutions) - and in many cases, they should experience a step up in the IT experience.
+Many students live on campus and have their IT needs provided by the institution (Division of IT or Division of plications discussed throughout Student Affairs).
+Students expect to have consistent, this strategic plan - in classrooms, ubiquitous service across campus, seamlessly probroader online learning environvided between their living and learning environments. ments, research, and university Expectations that students have are increasingly for very processes - are critical to students' robust IT-enabled environments featuring rich network experiences with college life, there connectivity (wireless, wired, and cellular-networked) is also significant value to "living and services (voice, data, and digital media).
+UMD must and learning" and even recreational aspects to college life that are IT strive to ensure that students coming to the university enabled.
+The Division of IT should find at least an experience equal to very robust environments they have in their homes or in their previexplore new and creative uses of ous scholastic environments (high schools, community technology that improve the overall (traditional) college life experience, colleges, other institutions) - and in many cases, they should experience a step up in the IT experience. including forms of recreational technologies.
+It will always be the Category: Creating Abundance case that students will need to elect which such college-life-enhancing technologies they adopt as individuals or as members of the UMD community - and elect how such technologies are provided and funded.
+Students should continue to engage with the Division of IT, and also with other university leadership, in exploring new technology options, present an attitude advocating their adoption, and support such adoption in line with student interests and prudent and safe use of resources.